JESUS EXHIBITS KINGDOM VALUES TOWARD HIS ENEMIES

 “God sets Himself against the proud, but He gives grace to the humble.” – 1 Peter 5:5

 The Jewish leaders were consumed with pride.
 Just as Satan’s pride led to his downfall, so our pride will bring us down if we succumb to it.
-Our Lord hates pride for it causes people to play God and judge.
-We judge others according to our standards rather than God’s.
+Our Lord hates pride for it causes people to play God.
+We judge others according to our standards rather than kingdom standards.
 Our ways, however skewed, become higher than God’s ways.

 Yet our Lord is the rightful Judge.
 We are to leave all judging and vengeance up to Him.
-We judge with a personal agenda.
+For we judge with a personal agenda.
 He judges with justice and righteousness.
 We can trust that He will see justice done.
-We leave our “enemies” in His hands to do with as He will.
+We leave our enemies in His hands to do with as He will.

 Jesus is our model.
-All He endured in His time on earth… and still loved… that is our inspiration.
+Seeing all that He endured in His time on earth… and yet still remained loving… is our inspiration.
 As He gave grace, so do we.
 It is His power working within us that makes this possible.
-In this way, we glorify God, the One worthy of all praise.
+In this way, we glorify God… the One worthy of all praise.